David Rodríguez (footballer, born 1986): Club career

+International career

+Rodríguez was crowned top scorer of the 2003 UEFA European Under-17 Championship at six goals, as Spain finished second to hosts Portugal.
+In the final, he scored on either side of Márcio Sousa's brace.

 Personal life

 Rodríguez's younger brother, Sergio, was also a footballer.
-A defender, he played as a senior for Atlético Madrid and Celta, in both cases only representing its reserves.
+A defender, he played as a senior for Atlético Madrid and Celta, in both cases only representing their reserves.